I've heard Melbourne ticket inspectors make traveling on the trains unpleasant for tourists, is this true?

 Look at this video footage and read the article.

 They all deserve to be locked up for the abuse of their powers.
-As mentioned above, they truly are dogs. about 5 years agoAnswered by Clean your act up via Travellr.com
+As mentioned above, they truly are dogs. over 5 years agoAnswered by Clean your act up via Travellr.com

 A few things of note: